 Term expires end of 2020

-Ellen Corbett is the new Board member representing Ward Four.
-Ms. Corbett was the majority leader of the California State Senate, representing the 10th District.
+Ellen Corbett is the Board member representing Ward Four.
+Director Corbett was the majority leader of the California State Senate, representing the 10th District.
 She was first elected to the state Senate in 2006 and reelected in 2010.
 Previously she was a member of the California State Assembly (1998 – 2004), a San Leandro City Council Member and Mayor of San Leandro.
-She has worked as an attorney, community college professor and civic activist.
+She has worked as an attorney, community college professor, and civic activist.

-Ms. Corbett was born in Oakland and her hometown is Hayward.
+Director Corbett was born in Oakland and her hometown is San Leandro.
 She attended Chabot Community College and California State University, East Bay.
 She has a bachelor of science degree in political science from UC Davis and a law degree from the McGeorge School of Law at the University of the Pacific.

-Ellen Corbett represents: Alameda, a portion of Oakland, part of Hayward, San Leandro, and San Lorenzo.
+Director Corbett represents Alameda, part of Hayward, a portion of Oakland, San Leandro, and San Lorenzo.

-Parks in her ward include: a small portion of Anthony Chabot, Crown Beach, Oyster Bay, and Martin Luther King, Jr., Regional Shoreline.
+Parks in her ward include a small portion of Anthony Chabot, Crown Beach, Martin Luther King, Jr., and Oyster Bay.

 Ward 5 Board Member

-Ayn Wieskamp represents: Brightside, Dublin, part of Fremont, Livermore, Newark, Pleasanton, Scott's Corner, and Sunol.
+Director Wieskamp represents Brightside, Dublin, part of Fremont, Livermore, Newark, Pleasanton, Scott's Corner, and Sunol.

 Ward 6 Board Member